Click a flag for an approximate translation.

 There have been three examples in the past few years of independent anti-corruption organisations that try to get over this problem by having a mix of locals and internationals on the Commission.
 One example is CICIG in Guatemala, one is MEC in Afghanistan (the joint independent anti-corruption monitoring and evaluation committee), and one in Ukraine.
 Called the Independent Defence Anti-Corruption Committee (NAKO is the Ukrainian acronym), it was established in 2015 and has three local members and three international members.
 Such hybrid entities have had a difficult time.
 But, in parallel with how important they are to re-establishing trust in policing (See the CurbingCorruption Police Review, here, Section 2.3) they are an important options.

-When I was leading TI’s Defence programme, I was repeatedly asked by Defence Ministers and by Defence Procurement Chiefs: “We have any number of control systems and processes in place in our defence procurement, but they still don’t stop the bribery and corruption.
+In discussion of corruption reforms in defence, Defence Ministers and Defence Procurement Chiefs repeatedly ask: “We have any number of control systems and processes in place in our defence procurement, but they still don’t stop the bribery and corruption.
 What else can we consider doing?”
-It is a heartfelt plea: the defence sector has always been particularly vulnerable to corruption, with its large, technically complex projects; limited supplier base; and secrecy- and security-related constraints.
+It is (sometimes) a heartfelt plea: the defence sector has always been particularly vulnerable to corruption, with its large, technically complex projects; limited supplier base; and secrecy- and security-related constraints.
 To be sure, there is no single solution; Oversight alone has not staunched the problem.

 Suspension and debarmentis another tool for combatting corruption.
 They add significant advantages lacking in other forms of oversight: they have immediate effects; they happen quickly; they require a low burden of proof; and they are easy for defence procurement agencies to do, as they can do it themselves, without the need for a separate prosecuting agency, courts or judges.